Kasyap3/agentic_os/docs/CONTRIBUTE.md

 A comment describing multiple lines in a particular function can be represented by `#` as well.

 ## 5. Review and Approval
 Our maintainers will have a review of that and might give some suggestions or ask for more details.
-After they approve, your commitment can be incorporated into AIOS!
+After they approve, your commitment can be incorporated into oneOS!

-If you need some ideas on what to get started with, take a look at our goals for the rest of this year in [issues](https://github.com/agiresearch/AIOS/issues).
+If you need some ideas on what to get started with, take a look at our goals for the rest of this year in [issues](https://github.com/Kasyap3/agentic_os).